AramidFinance/aramid-zerobridge-docs/getting-involved/developer/local-end-to-end-testing.md

 > You will need access to 3 ethereum accounts, and 3 algorand accounts, you can create these using [metamask](https://metamask.io/) and [purestake](https://www.purestake.com/technology/algosigner/).
 Note down the `private keys and mneumonics`.

-> You will need to fund these accounts with testnet Ether and Algo, using the relevant faucets: `e.g.` [rinkeby testnet faucet](https://rinkebyfaucet.com/), [matic faucet](https://faucet.polygon.technology/) or [algorand testnet faucet](https://testnet.algoexplorer.io/dispenser)
+> You will need to fund these accounts with testnet Ether, Matic and Algo, using the relevant faucets: `e.g.` [rinkeby testnet faucet](https://rinkebyfaucet.com/), [matic faucet](https://faucet.polygon.technology/) or [algorand testnet faucet](https://testnet.algoexplorer.io/dispenser)

 > You will need access to 3 ethereum testnet endpoints, and 6 algorand testnet endpoints (3 for `indexer` and 3 for `algod`).
 For this it is recommended to get familiar with [infura](https://infura.io/) or [alchemy](https://www.alchemy.com/), and again [purestake](https://developer.purestake.io/), or [tatum](https://dashboard.tatum.io/)